Automated journalism: History

 News broadcasters in Kuwait, Greece, South Korea, India, China and Taiwan have presented news with anchors based on generative AI models, prompting concerns about job losses for human anchors and audience trust in news that has historically been influenced by parasocial relationships with broadcasters, content creators or social media influencers.
 Algorithmically generated anchors have also been used by allies of ISIS for their broadcasts.

 In 2023, Google reportedly pitched a tool to news outlets that claimed to "produce news stories" based on input data provided, such as "details of current events".
 Some news company executives who viewed the pitch described it as "[taking] for granted the effort that went into producing accurate and artful news stories."

 In February 2024, Google launched a program to pay small publishers to write three articles per day using a beta generative AI model.
-The program does not require the knowledge or consent of the websites that the publishers are using as sources, nor does it require the published articles to be labeled as being created or assisted by these models.
+The program does not require the knowledge or consent of the websites that the publishers are using as sources, nor does it require the published articles to be labelled as being created or assisted by these models.

 Meta AI, a chatbot based on Llama 3 which summarizes news stories, was noted by The Washington Post to copy sentences from those stories without direct attribution and to potentially further decrease the traffic of online news outlets.

+The growing presence of generative AI in the 2020s has caused automated journalism to evolve from its origins in rule-based content generation.
+Recent studies describe a broader and more comprehensive transformation of newsroom workflows, with AI tools increasingly embedded into research, editing and content production processes.

+Generative AI and AI-assisted journalism

+Recent developments in Generative AI have expanded the concept of automated journalism beyond the idea of news stories being generated from structured data.
+While earlier systems were designed to create routine news reports from structured datasets, newer AI tools are embedded within, and designed to assist, a wide range of newsroom activities.

+In research, identified use cases for modern artificial intelligence systems have included newsroom tasks like drafting articles, summarizing documents, generating headlines, conducting research and being used to optimize publication schedules.
+In many of these cases, AI tools are used alongside human journalists and not as fully autonomous systems.

+A 2024 bibliometric analysis of artificial intelligence and journalism research has identified that scholarship on the topic has increasingly shifted to include topics like: transparency, accountability, ethics, misinformation, newsroom transformation and human-AI collaboration.